RoySRC/MiniJavaCompiler/index.md

 The typechecking system is responsible for making sure that all types in the user input minJava program is valid, and that the compiler during later steps of code generation does not do invalid implicit type conversion.
 This system is also responsible for checking for circular inheritance.
-All of this is done through the use of a hierarchical symbol table and the visitor design pattern.
-If this system encounters a program that fails to typecheck, a `Type error ` message is printed to stdout, else the control is passed to the Vapor IR code generation system.
+All of this is done through the use of a hierarchical scoped symbol table and the visitor design pattern.
+If this system encounters a program that fails to typecheck, a `Type error` message is printed to stdout, else the control is passed to the Vapor IR code generation system.

 The Vapor IR code generation system is responsible for translating a valid miniJava program that typechecks into its equivalent Vapor intermediate representation.
 The reason it is done is because it is very difficult and more error